kotlitecture/kotli-engine/README.md

 ```
 This library's fundamental concept centers around the flexibility to seamlessly integrate any project as an input template, irrespective of its structure.
 The key philosophy is to adopt a 'take what you need, discard what you don't' approach.
-This approach lets to focus on the solution architecture of the template, without worrying about the syntax of its processor.
+This approach lets to:
+- Focus on the solution architecture of the template without worrying about the syntax of the engine or its limitations.
+- Assess how new functionality impacts the entire project when it is built in 'fat' mode.
+- Utilize the same source structures to extend templates and empower them with AI capabilities.
 ```

 The online service [Kotli](https://kotlitecture.com) utilizes this framework and the templates based on it as part of its project builder interface.